cemerick/austin/README.md

 6
 ```

-Austin uses uses `phantomjs` by default, so you'll need to have that
+Austin uses uses `phantomjs` by default, so you'll need to have that installed
-installed and on your `PATH`.
-The `phantomjs` process will be automatically
+and on your `PATH`.
+If you are using a different _phantomjs-compatible_
+headless browser implementation (e.g. slimerjs, or perhaps your package manager
+installs phantomjs with a different name?), you can pass the name of that binary
+as :phantom-cmd, e.g. `(start :phantom-cmd "slimerjs")`.

-terminated, either when you stop the ClojureScript REPL (via `:cljs/quit`), or
+Whichever process is started will be automatically terminated when you stop the
-the parent Clojure REPL.
+ClojureScript REPL (via `:cljs/quit`), or the parent Clojure REPL.

 #### Using other browser runtimes